harrim91/CV/README.md

 Junior Web Developer & Makers Academy Graduate with a background in QA, Mathematics & Philosophy.

 I love solving problems, and I love making things.
-I have a demonstrable desire to learn, to push myself towards best practices, and to write the best, cleanest, most throughly tested code I possibly can.
+I have a demonstrable desire to learn, to push myself towards best practices, and to write the best, cleanest, most thoroughly tested code I possibly can.

 I'm now looking for my first role as a developer in a company which has similar commitments to me.
 I care about craftsmanship, and I want to work with craftsmen who will challenge me and facilitate my learning.